workadventure/workadventure/docs/maps/api-ui.md

 });
 ```

-### register additional menu entries
+### Add custom menu

-adds an additional Entry to the main menu , these exist until the map is unloaded

 ```typescript
 WA.ui.registerMenuCommand(menuCommand: string, callback: (menuCommand: string) => void): void
 ```
+Add a custom menu item containing the text `commandDescriptor` in the main menu.
+A click on the menu will trigger the `callback`.
+Custom menu exist only until the map is unloaded, or you leave the iframe zone of the script.

 Example:

 ```javascript